DasProffi/taskmanagement-backend/README.md

 # taskmangement-backend
-A backend application that provides users with authentication and saving of task.
+A backend application that provides users with authentication and a persistant task db.

 # Requirements
 ```